(755 ILCS 35/2)

 of the patient.

-(b) "Declaration" means a witnessed document in writing, voluntarily
+(b) "Declaration" means a witnessed document in writing, in a hard copy or electronic format, voluntarily

 executed by the declarant in accordance with the requirements of Section 3.